nehaparmar2506/smaato/README.md

 Subscribes to the events published by request-processor for response status, listens and writes the same to log file. for more details check `/event-listener/README.md`

-All these components can be shipped as docker containers.To support the high volume requirements; multiple counter instances are configured and are load balanced by **ngnix**.
+All these components can be shipped as docker containers.To support the high volume requirements; multiple request-processor instances are configured(currently 2) and are load balanced by **ngnix**.

 ![alt text](SystemDesign.jpg)

-** How to run ?
-All the application components are packaged under a docker specification (Docker-compose) and can be started with following steps :
+### How to run ?
+All the application components are packaged under a docker specification (Docker-compose) and can be started with following steps:

 1. Make sure docker is installed
 2. run command -  `docker-compose build`
 3. run command - `docker-compose up`
-4. application can be accessed on localhost:9090/api/smaato/accept?id=anyId or localhost:
+4. application can be accessed on `localhost:9090/api/smaato/accept?id=anyIntegerId` or `localhost:
-   9090/api/smaato/accept?id=anyId&endPoint=any-end-point-location
+   9090/api/smaato/accept?id=anyId&endPoint=any-end-point-location`
 5. Log file with generated count and response status can be accessed from container cli(/var/log of respective container) or via docker UI dashboard.
 Accessing from dashboard (docker dashboard -> volumes -> smaato ) :
     - For Unique request count access log file **accepted-request-count-logs.txt**
     - File name For Response status - **response-status-logs.txt**

-Note: in case kafka doesn't start delete the old containers and redo the step 2
+**Note:** in case kafka doesn't start delete the old containers and redo the step 2

-**Assumptions/Limitations**
+### Assumptions/Limitations

 There are certain assumptions that drived few of the design decisions such as